Over-the-Air Learning-based Geometry Point Cloud Transmission: System Model

 \section{System Model}

-We consider transmitting a 3D point cloud over an AWGN channel.
 A point cloud can be expressed as $\mathcal{P} = (\bm{X}, \bm{F})$, where $\bm{X}\triangleq \{\bm{x}_i\in \mathbb{R}^3\}$, $i\in [N]$, is a set of $N$ points in space, and $\bm{F}\triangleq \{\bm{f}_i\in \mathbb{R}^{d}\}, i\in [N]$, is a set of features associated with each point in $\bm{X}$.
-In particular, this paper considers point clouds with no input attributes\footnote{Nevertheless, the point clouds in the intermediate layers of SEPT can have non-trivial attributes/features.
-For example, the neighboring information is contained in the attributes of the downsampled points.} and focuses on transmitting only the coordinates $\bm{X}$.
+In this paper, we consider point clouds with no input attributes\footnote{Nevertheless, the point clouds in the intermediate layers of SEPT can have non-trivial attributes/features.
+For example, the neighboring information is contained in the attributes of the downsampled points.} and focuses on transmitting only the coordinates in $\bm{X}$.
 Following the convention, we set the input attributes $\bm{F}$ to an all-ones vector with $d = 1$.

-The detailed architecture of SEPT is presented in Fig.~\ref{fig:system_model}, where we denote the DeepJSCC encoder and decoder by $h(\cdot)$ and $g(\cdot)$, respectively.
-In the big picture, the encoder $h(\cdot)$ first maps the input 3D point cloud $\mathcal{P}$ to a latent vector $\bm{\tilde{z}} \in \mathbb{R}^n$ where $n$ is the available channel bandwidth.
-Then, we power normalize the latent vector to obtain a codeword $\bm{{z}} \in \mathbb{R}^n$ and transmit it to the receiver via discrete-time analog transmission (DTAT) \cite{DTAT}.
-In particular, instead of imposing a stringent power constraint such that the power of each codeword $\bm{z}$ is bounded by a power budget $nP/2$, we adopt a more flexible average power constraint \cite{gbaf}: $\mathbb{E}||\bm{z}||^2_2 \le nP/2,$ whereby the power of codewords associated with different point clouds can be adjusted judiciously.
-To achieve this, we record the moving mean $\mu$ and deviation $\sigma$ of $\bm{\tilde{z}}$ during the training phase.
-Then, in the inference phase, the latent vector $\tilde{\bm{z}}$ is normalized using $(\mu, \sigma)$, yielding